CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 ## Add `GameLobbyBase.ini`

-Skirmish game lobby used to be based on multiplayer game lobby.
-Now, skirmish and multiplayer lobbies share a new base layout instead.
-This file is the base layout of all game lobbies (skirmish, LAN, CnCNet).
-**Game options have been moved from `GameOptions.ini` to this file**.
+Unlike in previous versions, skirmish and multiplayer lobbies share a common, abstract base layout.
+This file is the base layout of all game lobbies (skirmish, LAN, CnCNet). **Game options have been moved from `GameOptions.ini` to this file**.

 See example configuration below or in [YR mod base][mod_base]: